- Place of origin:

-Misericords were set on the underside of the hinged seats in the choirs of churches.
+'Misericord' is the name given to the ledge supported by a corbel or bracket, set on the underside of the hinged seats in the choirs of churches.
 They had no religious function but gave some support to the monks and clergy in the long parts of the services when standing was required.
 This explains the name 'misericord', which comes from the Latin for mercy.
-The decoration was often amusing, sometimes moral, and included grotesque figures and observations of the natural world in depictions of animals, birds and foliage.
+The decoration was often amusing and sometimes moral.

 Place of Origin

 King's Lynn (probably, made)

 Height: 25.4 cm plus 1.8cm top and bottom for mirror plates, Width: 56 cm, Depth: 12.8 cm

 This misericord is one of ten which were purchased by the V&A from the Royal Architectural Museum, Westminster per Messrs Bricciani & Co.
 254 Goswell Road, EC1., in 1921.
 It was originally assumed that all ten were from St Nicholas Chapel, Kings Lynn until G.L.
 Remnant - in A Catalogue of Misericords in Great Britain, Oxford, 1969 - pointed out the differences in design in the seats.

 It is now thought the misericords divide into two groups: one of six (W.6,9, 10, 11, 12 and 54-1921), which are still believed to be from St Nicholas and one of four (W.7,8,52 and 53-1921) which, while possibly still from East Anglia, are not now thought to be from St Nicholas.
 This misericord is one of the six still thought to come from St Nicholas.